 Types of Bots

-As we said above, that bots exist isn’t an issue.
-In fact, the good parts of the internet wouldn’t function as it does without bots.
-So, we shouldn’t be too critical of these pieces of software, at least not across the board.
-But, alas, much of the bad aspects — even just the annoying aspects — of the internet can be traced back to bots.
-To get a clearer idea of an internet bot’s influence, let’s dive deeper into the good and bad kinds.
+As we said above, bots only carry out the intent of the human using them.
+In fact, many parts of the internet that people use everyday wouldn’t function without bots.
+But, alas, bad bots help carry out both frustrating and criminal actions on the internet.
+Highlighting the need for a solution that can not only identify humans vs bots, but also good vs bad bots.
+To get a clearer idea of a bot’s influence, let’s dive deeper into the good and bad kinds.
 We’ll start with the good, because you should always try to build someone up (before you knock them down, as we will).

 The Good Bots